solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ### App debugging

-The following software development best practices makes code simpler to develop, test, debug, and deploy.
+The following software development best practices make code simpler to develop, test, debug, and deploy.
 Here are some strategies to resolve application issues.

 - Use logging utilities wisely to help troubleshoot failures without impairing app performance.
 Structured logging utilities, like PHP's native logging functions or third-party tools, such as [KLogger](https://github.com/katzgrau/KLogger), can write logs to the console, to files, or to central repositories.
 Monitoring tools can parse these logs and alert anomalies.